jackchatelain/pydle/README.md

 Wordle, but in the terminal.
 Written in python.

 ## Features

 - Play unlimited times per day
 - Play offline
 - Play with words of any length from 1-25
 - Customize the text colors
 - Share your result with colored emoji

+Notice: You must `cd` inside the pydle folder before running it or it won't be able to get the answer list

 ## Dependencies